dheerajkoppu/ws-scrcpy-docker/README.md

 # ws-scrcpy-docker
-Web client for scrcpy running on Docker
+Scrcpy web client for scrcpy running on Docker